Asymptotic fluctuations of representations of the unitary groups: Non-commutative probability

-The above definitions can be made more explicit as follows: let $e_1,\dots,e_d$ be a base of the finite-dimensional vector space $V$.
-Then a (classical) random vector $v$ in $V$ can be viewed as
+The above definitions can be made more explicit as follows: let $e_1,\dots,e_d$ be a base of the finite-dimensional vector space $W$.
+Then a (classical) random vector $w$ in $W$ can be viewed as

 where $a_i$ are the (random) coordinates.
-Then a non-commutative random vector can be viewed as the sum \eqref{eq:wspolrzedne} in which $a_i$ are replaced by non-commutative random variables.
-One can easily see that the sequence of moments
+Then a non-commutative random vector can be viewed as the sum \eqref{eq:wspolrzedne}, in which $a_i$ are replaced by non-commutative random variables.
+One can easily see that the moment

-contains nothing else but the information about the mixed moments of the non-commutative coordinates $a_1,\dots,a_d$ and the convergence of moments is equivalent to the convergence of the mixed moments of $a_1,\dots,a_d$.
+contains nothing else but the information about the mixed moments of the non-commutative coordinates $a_1,\dots,a_d$ and the convergence of moments of $w$ is equivalent to the convergence of the mixed moments of $a_1,\dots,a_d$.

-In the sequel of the paper, we pay special attention to the case when the vector space $V=\M_n(\C)$ is the matrix algebra.
-In this case the non-commutative random vectors, elements of $\M_n(\C) \otimes \A=\M_n(\A)$ can be also called random matrices with non-commutative entries.
+In the sequel of the paper, we pay special attention to the case when the vector space $W=\M_n(\C)$ is the matrix algebra.
+In this case the non-commutative random vectors, elements of $\M_n(\C) \otimes \A=\M_n(\A)$ can be also called \emph{random matrices with non-commutative entries}.